crowbarmaster/GH-Automatic-Releases/README.md

 1. [How to get help](#how-to-get-help)
 1. [License](#license)

-> **NOTE**: The `marvinpinto/action-automatic-releases` repository is an automatically generated mirror of the [marvinpinto/actions](https://github.com/marvinpinto/actions) monorepo containing this and other actions.
+> **NOTE**: The `marvinpinto/action-automatic-releases` repository is an automatically generated mirror of the [crowbarmaster/GHactions](https://github.com/crowbarmaster/GHactions) monorepo containing this action.
 Please file issues and pull requests over there.

 ## Usage Examples